 The original Castle Wolfenstein was noted simply for having digitized voices (in any language) at all.

-In the book "Masters of Doom", which chronicles the history of developers id games up to Quake 3: Arena, John Romero is described as screaming ridiculous german lines into a microphone for later implementation while Wolfenstein 3D was being developed.
+In the book "Masters of Doom", which chronicles the history of developers id games up to Quake III: Arena, John Romero is described as screaming ridiculous German lines into a microphone for later implementation while Wolfenstein 3D was being developed.

 Part of No One Lives Forever takes place in East Germany, with soldiers' usual exclamations being the standard "Ach-TOONK!" and "Töten Sie ihr!"
 (Kill her, which should correctly be "Tötet sie!".
 "Töten Sie ihr" means "Kill (polite form) to her!"

-Examples include Alteisen (Old Iron, really "scrap iron") and Weissritter (White Knight), plus their upgraded forms Alteisen Riese (Old Iron Giant) and Rein Weissritter (Pure White Knight)... plus the Alternate Universe Alteisen Nacht (Old Iron Night) and Weissritter Abend (White Knight Evening).
+Examples from Super Robot Wars Compact 2 include Alteisen (Old Iron, really "scrap iron") and Weissritter (White Knight), plus their upgraded forms Alteisen Riese (Old Iron Giant) and Rein Weissritter (Pure White Knight)... plus the Alternate Universe Alteisen Nacht (Old Iron Night) and Weissritter Abend (White Knight Evening).
 Some of the German names found in Endless Frontier also double as fairytale references, including but not limited to Aschen Broedel (Aschenbrödel, aka Cinderella), Haken, Zeit Krokodil (Hook and "Time Crocodile", Peter Pan references?) and Schlafen Celeste. ("Sleep Celeste")

 And of course all the Einst, who name all of their units and attacks in German.
 Even the mundane stuff like "Energy Drain" which becomes the blatantly obvious "Gewinnenergie". ("Winnergy")